Photo: Blue-winged Teal

 Landbirds use the entire suite of habitats found in the PLJV region.
 Grasslands support a variety of birds including Grasshopper Sparrow, Cassin's Sparrow, Lark Bunting, Dickcissel, McCown's Longspur, Burrowing Owl and Ferruginous Hawk.
 Shrublands provide habitat for one species of bird found nowhere else in the world — the Lesser Prairie-Chicken — as well as more common species such as Scissor-tailed Flycatcher.
 Often playa watersheds are important for producing prey for raptors such as the Northern Harrier, Peregrine Falcon and Short-eared Owl.
 Baltimore Oriole and Lewis's Woodpecker both use riparian woodlands.
 These species generally suffer from loss of habitat, specifically loss of food resources and in some cases nesting locations.
 Additionally, in some areas of the PLJV, persecution by humans is still a problem.
 Upland game birds such as the Greater and Lesser Prairie-Chicken, Ring-necked Pheasant, Scaled Quail and Northern Bobwhite Quail have experienced regional declines due to loss, degradation and fragmentation of habitat.
 In the PLJV region, the USDA Conservation Reserve Program, which pays farmers to restore cropland back to native prairie, is major influence on the conservation of prairie birds.

 Waterbirds form a diverse group of birds — from graceful egrets to powerful pelicans.
 They use wetlands in a variety of ways.
 For example, the endangered Interior Least Tern nests on sandbars along prairie river systems.
 These birds use a variety of habitats that are usually maintained by water, which makes this group highly dependent on human manipulation of water in rivers, reservoirs and wetlands.
-These birds also benefit from the wetland conservation programs mentioned above as well as riparian restoration efforts like the Canadian River Riparian Restoration project.
+These birds also benefit from the wetland conservation programs mentioned above as well as riparian restoration efforts.
 Waterbirds of conservation concern include the Eared and Western Grebe, American White Pelican, Sandhill Crane, Whooping Crane, Franklin's Gull and Forster's and Black Tern.
 Priority marshbirds include the American Bittern and Black Rail.
 Impacts on marsh birds are similar to waterfowl with the addition that marshbirds are largely very difficult to monitor.
 This makes determining their status and distribution difficult and relegates marshbirds to the least known group in the PLJV.
 Still, these birds benefit from the variety of wetland, riparian and grassland conservation projects taking place across the region.